EXPERIENCE SOME KIND

 The resting phase of the hair cycle that usually lasts approximately three months.

 Also known as telogen effluvium Loss of hair during resting phase of hair or “natural” loss.
 This is often characterized by the thinning or shedding of hair resulting from the early entry of hair in the telogen phase.
-This can often be caused by emotional or psychological stress, eating disorders, fever, anemia, drugs or major surgery.
+This can often be caused by emotional or psychological stress, eating disorders, fever, anemia, medicines or major surgery.

 The cortex is the main structure of the hair shaft.
 The cortex makes up for 90% of hair’s weight and determines the colour, texture and denier or thickness of each individual hair.